Campo del Cielo

-Campo del Cielo refers to a group of iron meteorites and the area in Argentina where they were found.
+Campo del Cielo ("Field of Heaven" or "Field of the Sky" in English) refers to a group of iron meteorites and the area in Argentina where they were found.
 The site straddles the provinces of Chaco and Santiago del Estero, located 1000 km north-northwest of Buenos Aires, Argentina and approximately 500 km southwest of Asunción, Paraguay.
 The crater field covers 18.5 by 3 km and contains at least 26 craters, the largest being 115 by 91 m.

 The craters are estimated to be four to five thousand years old.
 They were reported to the general public in 1576, but were already well-known by aboriginal peoples.
 The craters and surrounding areas contain many fragments of an iron meteorite.
-In total, approximately 100 tonnes of fragments have been recovered, the most of any meteorite find.
+In total, approximately 100 tonnes of fragments have been recovered, the most of any meteorite finding.

 The two largest fragments, the 30.8-tonne Gancedo and 28.8-tonne El Chaco, are among the heaviest single-piece meteorite masses recovered on Earth, following the 60-tonne Hoba meteorite and a 31-tonne fragment of the Cape York meteorite.